GRV96/file_tree/README.md

 python file_tree.py -d .git -o essai.txt
 ```

-L'argument `-h` affiche la description des autres arguments.
+L'argument `-h` affiche l'aide.

 ```
 python file_tree.py -h
 ```

-## English
+## ENGLISH

-Application File Tree writes the tree structure of a root directory's files in
+Application File Tree writes a root directory's tree structure in a text file.
-a text file.
-The indentation levels indicate which elements are contained in
+The indentation levels indicate which items are contained in each directory.
-each directory.

 File Tree must be executed in command line with the following arguments.

-* `-d`/`--directory`: the path to the directory to explore
+* `-d`/`--directory`: the path to the root directory.
 * `-o`/`--output`: the path to the file meant to contain the tree structure of
-the directory specified with `-d`
+the directory specified with `-d`.

 Example: